-The simplest way to build a neighbor list is $O(N^2)$: each particle loops over all other particles and only includes those within the neighbor list cutoff.
+The simplest way to build a neighbor list is $O(N^2)$ : each particle loops over all other particles and only includes those within the neighbor list cutoff.
 This algorithm is no longer implemented in HOOMD-blue because it is slow and inefficient.
 Instead, three accelerated algorithms based on cell lists and bounding volume hierarchy trees are implemented.
-The cell list implementation is fastest when the cutoff radius is similar between all pair forces (smaller than 2:1 ratio).
-The stencil implementation is a different variant of the cell list, and is usually fastest when there is large disparity in the pair cutoff radius and a high number fraction of particles with the bigger cutoff (at least 30%).
-The tree implementation is faster when there is large size disparity and the number fraction of big objects is low.
-Because the performance of these algorithms depends sensitively on your system and hardware, you should carefully test which option is fastest for your simulation.
+The cell list implementation is usually fastest when the cutoff radius is similar between all pair forces (smaller than 2:1 ratio).
+The stencil implementation is a different variant of the cell list, and its main use is when a cell list would be faster than a tree but memory demands are too big.
+The tree implementation is faster when there is large size disparity, but its performance has been improved to be only slightly slower than the cell list for many use cases.
+Because the performance of these algorithms depends on your system and hardware, you should carefully test which option is fastest for your simulation.

 Particles can be excluded from the neighbor list based on certain criteria.
 Setting $r{\rm cut}(i,j) \leq 0$ will exclude this cross interaction from the neighbor list on build time.
-Particles can also be excluded by topology or for belonging to the same rigid body (see $nlist.reset_exclusions()$).
+Particles can also be excluded by topology or for belonging to the same rigid body (see $nlist.reset\exclusions()$ ).
 To support molecular structures, the body flag can also be used to exclude particles that are not part of a rigid structure.
 All particles with positive values of the body flag are considered part of a rigid body (see hoomd.md.constrain.rigid), while the default value of -1 indicates that a particle is free.
 Any other negative value of the body flag indicates that the particles are part of a floppy body; such particles are integrated separately, but are automatically excluded from the neighbor list as well.